SK1Y101/sk1y101.github.io/_posts/2025-05-10-may-sprint.md

 # Location

 Frankfurt
-I was kind of excited to revisit germany, and especially pass through cologne, my favourite european train station!
+I was kind of excited to revisit germany, and especially pass through Köln, my favourite european train station!

 # Outbound May 10, 2025